 - injuries to the upper or lower extremities;

 - injuries to the abdomen or thorax; and

 With this, depending on the nature of the bicycle accident, the injuries may range in severity.
 Riders may suffer “road rash,” which generally involves scrapes and other lacerations caused by falling and skidding on the ground.
 A bicyclist may also experience a brain injury, especially if he or she falls while not wearing a helmet.

 No one wants to be injured when going out for a bike ride in Bellevue.
 But if you have been hurt in a bike accident because of a bicycle recall, an attorney can help you file a products liability claim to recover compensation.
 Even if you don’t know if your bike has been recalled or not, if it malfunctioned then our law team will be happy to hear your case and investigate on your behalf.

 Chapter 7.72 of the Revised Code of Washington provides you rights as a victim, and allows you to recover damages if you can demonstrate that the defect contributed to or caused the accident.
 An attorney at Max Meyers Lax PLLC can help you file a claim so that you can recover due compensation for your damages.
-You can reach us at 888-230-4970 or fill out our contact form to set up your consultation.
+You can reach one of our Bellevue accident lawyers at 425-399-7000 or fill out our contact form to set up your consultation.